mulesoft-catalyst/metrics-toolkit/README.md

 - This application can be deployed in any Mule Runtime (OnPrem, CloudHub, RTF)
 - The metrics collection will depend on the features available in each account; e.g if the account has the API Manager add-on, the framework will collect and aggregate the metrics related to API Manager, otherwise the values will appear as zeroes; if using PCE, there won't be information about API Analytics
+- In order to enable or disable specific collectors, you have to change the property "collectors" if using the poller or add a query parameter "collectors" if using the API, including a CSV string as explained in the properties section

 ## Limitations